GMR-AI/GMR-AI/README.md

 <!-- CONTRIBUTING -->
 ## Project Task List

 The task list for our project is divided into three distinct blocks, which are worked on in parallel.
-However, in some cases, collaboration between blocks will be necessary.
+However, in some cases, collaboration between blocks is necessary.
 The tasks for each block are as follows:

 ### CoppeliaSim Simulation

-1. **Designing the GMR Device:** The first step involves creating the design of the Ground Monitoring Robot (GMR) device.
-Once the design is finalized, it is exported to CoppeliaSim, a robot simulator software.
+1. **Designing the GMR Device:** Design the Grass Management Robot (GMR) and export it to CoppeliaSim, a robot simulation software.

-2. **Applying Joints and Wheels:** After importing the design into CoppeliaSim, joints and wheels are applied to the robot.
-This allows the robot to move around in the simulated environment.
+2. **Applying Joints and Wheels:** Add joints and links to the model and generate an URDF for future use.

-3. **Creating a Personalized World:** A custom world is created within CoppeliaSim.
-This world includes a large terrain with various obstacles, such as trees placed at different locations.
-The aim is to mimic real-world conditions that the GMR device might encounter.
+3. **Creating a Personalized World:** Create the world with some obstacles in which the robot operates and maneuver.

-4. **Placing Cameras:** A total of 32 cameras are strategically placed within the world to cover every part of the terrain.
-These cameras capture images from different angles, providing a comprehensive view of the terrain.
+4. **Placing Cameras:** Place some cameras all over the area to ensure a good quality 3D reconstruction.
+(In the end, 32 cameras were needed to achieve that).

-5. **Programming Robot Movements and ROS2 Integration:** The movements of the robot are programmed using a scripting language provided by CoppeliaSim.
-Additionally, the robot is linked with ROS2 (Robot Operating System 2), a flexible framework for writing robot software.
-This allows for better control and coordination of the robot's movements.
+5. **Programming Robot Movements and ROS2 Integration:** Build all the robot logic and connect all its differents component together.
+To do this, use ROS2 (Robot Operating System 2) as it allows easy partitions between all the different functionalities and the required multitasking.

-6. **Setting Up Server Communication:** A server is set up to facilitate communication between the GMR device and Google Cloud.
-This allows for real-time data transfer and remote monitoring of the robot's activities.
+6. **Setting Up Server Communication:** Create a client in the robot that connects with the Google Cloud server to communicate with the MyGMR App.

 ### MyGMR - App